Tenure and Promotion Guidelines

-- The tenure application and materials must be submitted to the department head by the date designated on the Academic Calendar.
+- The tenure application and materials must be submitted by a designated date to the department head.
 The materials are usually due in the spring semester.

-- The letter summarizing the request for tenure should not exceed two pages, single spaced (12 font).
+- The letter summarizing the request for tenure should not exceed two pages, single spaced (12-point font).

-- The applicant for tenure must understand all application materials will be made available to the tenured faculty conducting the review, the department head, the dean, and the vice president for academic affairs.
-In addition to the application materials, evidence of collegiality, the applicant’s demonstration of professionalism and collaborative contributions for the department/college/University mission will be considered throughout the review process.
+- The applicant for tenure must understand all application materials will be made available to the tenured faculty conducting the review, the department head, the dean, and the provest.
+In addition to the application materials, evidence of collegiality, the applicant’s demonstration of professionalism, and collaborative contributions for the department/college/University mission will be considered throughout the review process.

 - The department head may ask the tenured faculty within the department to meet as a group to discuss the application for tenure.
 Group members must designate a leader who will convene the meeting and document the consensus regarding the recommendation.
 Each participating member must sign the recommendation.
 The group leader forwards all documentation and signatures to the department head.